 Since returning to private practice in 1999, he has won many multi-million dollar verdicts, including successful litigation involving antitrust, fraud, breach of contract, wrongful termination, medical malpractice, and toxic torts.
 His recent jury verdicts include a 269 million dollar federal verdict on behalf of Meritage Homes (the ninth largest verdict in the country in 2008), 11 million dollars against Arizona Public Service for negligence, a 4.5 million dollar verdict against Maricopa County, the largest whistleblower verdict in State history, and a 2million dollar verdict against American Family Insurance in Colorado Federal Court.
 Mr. Woods was appointed as a Special Prosecutor to investigate public corruption in Apache County, resulting in the conviction and removal from office of the Apache County Sheriff.
 He has also special prosecuted murder cases in Cochise County and Maricopa County in recent years.
 He has been elected to the International Academy of Trial Lawyers which is limited to the top 500 trial lawyers in the world.

 Grant Woods is the founder of the Mesa Boys & Girls Club, the Mesa Education Foundation and the Mesa Arts Academy, one of Arizona's first successful charter schools.
 The Mesa Boys & Girls Club, one of the largest in the State, is named after Mr. Woods.
 Grant and Marlene Woods were among the early forces behind the Phoenix Children's Museum and the Woods family sponsors a permanent construction exhibit there.
 He has won the top awards from the American Cancer Society, American Lung Association, the Salvation Army, Chicanos Por La Causa, the Children's Action Alliance and won the 2014 ASU Gold 'n Gavel Award for Public Service.
 As Arizona Attorney General Mr. Woodshelped create MEAPA, an organization that promotes public awareness, education, and community outreach for the prevention of Elder Abuse and Late-Life Domestic Violence.
-Mr. Woods has hosted his own radio talk show on top rated KTAR and KFYI in Phoenix, and has been
+Mr. Woods has hosted his own radio talk show on top rated KTAR and KFYI in Phoenix.

 Grant Woods is married to former Fox and CBS news anchor Marlene Galan Woods.
 They have five children: Austin an attorney practicing in Phoenix; Lauren, a recent ASU graduate; Cole, a recent graduate of the Dodge Film School at Chapman College; Dylan a sophomore at Santa Barbara City College, and Ava, 11, a fifth grader at Arizona School for the Arts in Phoenix.Review grant's case history See grant's community work